 He clarified himself as a Deist in his 1771 autobiography, although he still considered himself a Christian.
 Ben Franklin retained a strong faith in a god as the wellspring of morality and goodness in man, wrote his own prayer book, and as a Providential actor in history was responsible for American independence.

-The following quotes are from:
+The following quotes are from that very book:

 Ben Franklin's Articles of Belief and Acts of Religion Nov 20, 1728